lonemortensen/lone-mortensen/README.md

 # lonemortensen.com
-This is my personal website.
-A single-page responsive portfolio site.
+My personal website is a single-page, responsive portfolio site.
 Built with HTML5, CSS3, Flexbox, and JavaScript.

 ## About
 This single-page portfolio website utilizes space-saving components such as modal windows and a tabbed panel.
 These features encourage users to engage with the site in order to access information about web projects and developer skills — all while keeping things compact.